 Recovery after minimally invasive spine surgery

-If you are undergoing surgery for chronic pain, you may wish that you could predict exactly what your surgery will be like, and how your recovery will feel.
+If you are undergoing surgery for chronic pain, it’s understandable to want to know exactly what your surgery will be like and how your recovery will feel.
 These factors can be hard to predict.
 Every patient who undergoes surgery at Laser Spine Institute will have a different recovery experience, since no two patients’ conditions are exactly alike.
-Your recovery and rehabilitation will vary depending on your age, your overall level of health, the severity of your degenerative spine condition and the specific type of procedure you undergo.
+Your recovery and rehabilitation will vary depending on factors such as your age, your overall level of health, the severity of your degenerative spine condition and the specific type of procedure you undergo.

 What to expect following surgery

 We can share some general information regarding what to expect during your recovery following minimally invasive surgery.
 The first few weeks after surgery will be extremely important.
 Your body will be starting to heal as you gradually increase your mobility level.

 Below are the general priorities and goals for the first weeks following a minimally invasive surgery at Laser Spine Institute:

 - Weeks one and two.
 Keep your dressing clean and dry.
 Schedule an appointment with your primary care physician during this time so he or she can monitor the incision site and change the dressing if necessary.
 If you are given a brace, be sure to wear this during periods of activity.
 Try to take short walks, five to 15 minutes, in the first days after surgery.
 You should avoid sexual activity and other strenuous activities like lifting, bending and twisting.
 Don’t drive until you are off pain medication and muscle relaxants.